samuelgoto/microforms/intro.md

 Microforms are designed to be self-documented without requiring clients to access any out-of-band information.

-What that means is that each [&lt;doc&gt;](doc.md) in microforms carries enough human-readable and machine-readable information to enable programmers and machines to make the decisions on how things should be filled to execute a call.
+What that means is that each microform carries enough human-readable and machine-readable information to enable programmers and machines to make the decisions on how things should be filled to execute a call.

 The primary mechanism to make your APIs self-documented is to associate [&lt;label&gt;](label.md) with your [&lt;form&gt;](form.md) and [&lt;input&gt;](input.md) elements.